 Individual quest games were developed for all three locations (Gaujena, Izborsk and Lavry) thus guiding the visitors through the experience of deep individual contact with the spirit of nature.

-The challenging travel conditions pushed the project thinking further, and all partners created virtual tours around their renovated natural objects.
+The challenging travel conditions pushed the project thinking further, and all partners created virtual tours around their renovated natural objects: music trail in Gaujiena, trail along the Gorodishchenskoye Lake and trail in Lavry village.
 Now, the Spirit of Nature will reach you even through the screen of your computer.

 Looking back at the project experience, we are happy to confirm that dedication to the idea and genuine desire to share the best and to move forward are the cement for a true lasting partnership.
 The Spirit of Nature project demonstrated wonderful teamwork and inspiring flexibility in response to everyday challenges and concerns of today.